jq-rs/mlestalk-ui/zpinc-implementation-article.md

 4. **HMAC Calculation**: An authentication code is calculated to ensure integrity
 5. **Transmission**: The complete message is encoded in CBOR format and transmitted

 This dual-mode approach allows for both asynchronous communication (when not all participants are online) and enhanced security (when participants are simultaneously active).
+The implementation preserves the theoretical security properties while handling practical concerns like message ordering and network disruptions.

 ## Conclusion